Specialised Wholesale Trading License in Dubai

 Dubai has long established itself as one of the world's most dynamic trade corridors, connecting manufacturers in Asia, Europe, and Africa with buyers across the Middle East, South Asia, and beyond.
 For businesses dealing in machinery, equipment, chemicals, agricultural inputs, and other specialised goods, the emirate offers a structured and commercially compelling licensing framework.
 The Specialised Wholesale Trading License, operating under Activity Code 4660, is issued through the Dubai South Business Hub Free Zone and provides a clear legal pathway for companies to wholesale a broad range of non-consumer goods at scale.

-This article outlines what the licence covers, who it suits, how to obtain it, and why Dubai South is an increasingly attractive base for specialised wholesale operations.
+This article outlines what the license covers, who it suits, how to obtain it, and why Dubai South is an increasingly attractive base for specialised wholesale operations.

 What Is the Specialised Wholesale Trading License?